syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 **IOleObject** object represents an [OLE Object](https://support.office.com/en-US/article/Create-change-or-delete-an-OLE-object-F767F0F1-4170-4850-9B96-0B6C07EC6EA4) in a worksheet.

-N> XlsIO provides OLE Objects support for XLSX format in Windows, ASP.NET and WPF platforms only.
+N> XlsIO supports OLE Objects for XLSX format in Windows, ASP.NET, and WPF platforms only.

 **OLE** **Objects** **and** **Linking** **Types**

-XlsIO supports two types of association of objects:
+XlsIO supports two types of association of the objects:

-* Linked objects.
+* Linked objects
-* Embedded objects.
+* Embedded objects

 **1****.** **Linked** **Objects**

-Linked objects remain as a separate files.
-When the file is opened in another machine, then linked object should be in the same location as created.
+Linked objects remains as a separate files.
+When the file is opened in another machine, then the linked object should be in the same location as created.

 The following sample code illustrates how to link an OLE Object to an Excel document.